• Menu

 Yes

-On domestic US flights or flights that start or end in the US, you’re allowed to pack extension cords and electrical wires in your hand and checked luggage.
+On US flights, you’re allowed to pack extension cords and electrical wires in your hand and checked luggage.
 The only requirement is that all cords must be securely wrapped to expedite the screening process.
 That said, this rule is rarely enforced, and most of the time, the TSA agents won’t bat an eye if your cords are dangling loosely in your luggage.

-In Australian flights, electrical appliances are not considered dangerous goods.
+In Australian flights, electrical, mains-powered appliances are not considered dangerous goods.
 This means that power strips and electrical wires are allowed in hand and checked baggage without any restrictions.

 Disclaimer: The final decision of whether you can bring electrical wires onboard airplanes always rests on the security officer.
 Some airlines also have additional rules that may be different.